hashicorp/terraform-provider-aws/website/docs/r/default_route_table.html.markdown

 The following arguments are optional:

 * `propagating_vgws` - (Optional) List of virtual gateways for propagation.
 * `route` - (Optional) Configuration block of routes.
 Detailed below.
+This argument is processed in [attribute-as-blocks mode](https://www.terraform.io/docs/configuration/attr-as-blocks.html).
+This means that omitting this argument is interpreted as ignoring any existing routes.
+To remove all managed routes an empty list should be specified.
+See the example above.
 * `tags` - (Optional) Map of tags to assign to the resource.

 ### route

-This argument is processed in [attribute-as-blocks mode](https://www.terraform.io/docs/configuration/attr-as-blocks.html).

 One of the following destination arguments must be supplied: